Casey Stratton: Career

 The DIVIDE tour started on March 18, 2006, in Chicago, IL and completed all the East Coast dates with a performance in Atlanta.
 The West Coast portion of the tour began on April 27, 2006, in Los Angeles, California, ending in Portland, Oregon on May 6, 2006.
 A summer tour began on July 18, 2006, in Cleveland, OH and ended in Savannah, GA on July 28, 2006.

 Stratton's album, The Crossing, was released in April 2007.
 A tour was being planned but was eventually scrapped due to financial concerns.
-Casey frequently discusses the strains of being an independent musician in these times and is in strong opposition to music piracy.

 Casey's album, Orbit, was digitally released on February 5, 2008.
 This was followed by Signs of Life which was digitally released in August 2008 and physically released on CD in November.
 Messages Sending digitally released in April 2009.
-No plans are in place for a CD release at this time.

-Casey started a Podcast in May 2008 in which he discusses his career and life in addition to live performances.

 Memories and Photographs was released in September 2009, followed by A Winter Moon, an album of holiday music, in December 2009.
 Casey's next project, Myth & Stars, largely based on Greek Mythology, was released on September 21, 2010.
 A live DVD, Live at the Wealthy Theatre, was released in 2010 as well.